This TechNote explains how the Hydropneumatic Tank element works and its typical application in HAMMER.

 Dark black line = physical elevation.Dashed black line = steady state / initial conditions head.

 In the screenshot above, the addition of a hydropneumatic tank (gas vessel) just downstream of the pump station does not offer enough protection.
 Sub-atmospheric pressure occurs at the downstream end of the system, due to the high point.
 Even with an air valve at the high point, the longer the pump is off, the more air will be introduced into the system.
 The addition of a surge tank at the high point, as shown in the screenshot below, does well at alleviating this problem.

-Note: It is important to note that using air chambers and surge tanks in treated drinking water systems can result in water quality deterioration and loss of disinfectant residual.
+Note: It is important to note that using hydropneumatic tanks and surge tanks in treated drinking water systems can result in water quality deterioration and loss of disinfectant residual.
 These devices should be equipped with a mechanism for circulating the water to keep it fresh.
 A further complication occurs when the tanks are located in cold climates where the water can freeze.
-If freezing is an issue, smaller air chambers that can be housed in heated buildings are preferable.1
+If freezing is an issue, smaller hydropneumatic tanks that can be housed in heated buildings are preferable.1

 Although the total size of the hydropneumatic tank is important, it is not directly used in HAMMER unless you are using a bladder (which is covered later in this TechNote).
 Instead, you have to define the initial hydraulic grade and corresponding gas volume, then view the transient results to see how much the gas expanded.